markt-de/puppet-galera/REFERENCE.md

 Data type: `Optional[String]`

 Specifies the galera version to use.
 To avoid accidential updates, set this to the required version.
-Valid options: a string.
 Default: A vendor- and OS-specific value.
 (Usually the most recent version.)

 Default value: `undef`